programingjd/justified/README.md

 Justified TextView and EditText
 ===============================

-Android TextView or EditText with justified text.
+Android TextView or EditText with justified text for API >= 10 (Gingerbread and newer).

 Usage
 -----